ZaeXT/mpv-auto-subs-select/README.md

 # mpv-auto-subs-select
-A MPV Script To Auto Select Subs Simply By Offset.
+A Simple MPV Script That Automatically Loads The Corresponding Subs By File Name Sort And Fixed Offset.